apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 1. Run `npm install -g nodemon` to install it globally.
 2. Run `nodemon` from your project root folder to start your site with watching enabled.

-> When running `nodemon` from the project root, you don't need to provide any arguments.
+> When running `nodemon` from the project root, you don't need to provide any target or arguments.
 It will start `app.js` autmoatically by default.
-The configuration is found in `package.json` and was created when you installed the `apostrophe-cli` tools.
+The configuration is found in `package.json` which was created when you installed the `apostrophe-cli` tools.
 You can adjust these settings to your needs.

 Now, every time you change a file in your project, Nodemon will restart your application.